vszakats/hb/contrib/hbamf/readme.txt

-   bWhile   - COPY TO like WHILE codeblock bFor     - COPY TO like FOR codeblock aFields  - array of fieldnames (codeblocks are going to be supported here too) nCount   - NEXT like, process only specified count of records lStrTrim - RTrim() strings, default is .T.
+   bWhile   - COPY TO like WHILE codeblock bFor     - COPY TO like FOR codeblock aFields  - array of field names (codeblocks are going to be supported here too) nCount   - NEXT like, process only specified count of records lStrTrim - RTrim() strings, default is .T.